Astoria, Oregon: 19th century

-In 1811, British explorer David Thompson, the first person known to have navigated the entire length of the Columbia River, reached the partially constructed Fort Astoria near the mouth of the river.
+In 1811, British explorer David Thompson, the first person of European ancestry known to have navigated the entire length of the Columbia River, reached the partially constructed Fort Astoria near the mouth of the river.
 He arrived two months after the Pacific Fur Company's ship, the Tonquin.
 The fort constructed by the Tonquin party established Astoria as a U.S., rather than a British, settlement and became a vital post for American exploration of the continent.
 It was later used as an American claim in the Oregon boundary dispute with European nations.

 The Pacific Fur Company, a subsidiary of John Jacob Astor's American Fur Company, was created to begin fur trading in the Oregon Country.
 During the War of 1812, in 1813, the company's officers sold its assets to their Canadian rivals, the North West Company, which renamed the site Fort George.
 The fur trade remained under British control until U.S. pioneers following the Oregon Trail began filtering into the town in the mid-1840s.
 The Treaty of 1818 established joint U.S. – British occupancy of the Oregon Country.